NanaBanana98/Power-Automate-Personal-API-Docs/TestSaveEmailAsPDF.md

 **Scenario:**
 When inputs are:
 - path: in format '/location'
 - JSON Object
     - Email Object
         - Has subject prop
             - Alphanumeric string
         - Has body prop
             - Alphanumeric string
         - Has toRecipients
             - Alphanumeric string
         - Has from prop
             - Alphanumeric string
         - Has recivedDatetime
             - Alphanumeric string
         - Has attachments
             - Array of object
                 - Has contentBytes prop
-                        -all is string
+                    - all is string
-                    -Has object with 'image/png' contentType
+                - Has object with 'image/png' contentType
-                    -Has object with 'image/avif' contentType
+                - Has object with 'image/avif' contentType
-                    -Has object with 'image/bmp' contentType
+                - Has object with 'image/bmp' contentType
-                    -Has object with 'image/gif' contentType
+                - Has object with 'image/gif' contentType
-                    -Has object with 'image/jpeg' contentType
+                - Has object with 'image/jpeg' contentType
-                    -Has object with 'image/tiff' contentType
+                - Has object with 'image/tiff' contentType
-                    -Has object with 'image/webp' contentType
+                - Has object with 'image/webp' contentType
-                    -Has object with 'application/msword' contentType
+                - Has object with 'application/msword' contentType
-                    -Has object with 'application/vnd.openxmlformats-officedocument.wordprocessingml.document' contentType
+                - Has object with 'application/vnd.openxmlformats-officedocument.wordprocessingml.document' contentType
-                    -Has object with 'application/json' contentType
+                - Has object with 'application/json' contentType
-                    -Has object with 'application/pdf' contentType
+                - Has object with 'application/pdf' contentType
-                    -Has object with 'application/x-httpd-php' contentType
+                - Has object with 'application/x-httpd-php' contentType
-                    -Has object with 'application/vnd.ms-powerpoint' contentType
+                - Has object with 'application/vnd.ms-powerpoint' contentType
-                    -Has object with 'application/vnd.openxmlformats-officedocument.presentationml.presentation' contentType
+                - Has object with 'application/vnd.openxmlformats-officedocument.presentationml.presentation' contentType
-                    -Has object with 'text/html' contentType
+                - Has object with 'text/html' contentType
-                    -Has object with 'text/plain' contentType
+                - Has object with 'text/plain' contentType

 Then return the columns of that table with status code 0